wcko87/rabiribi-map-editing/index.md

 2. `s2_editable_maps`
 3. `s3_final_maps`

+How it works:

-Place the original Rabi-Ribi maps in `s1_original_maps`.
+- Copy the original Rabi-Ribi maps from `Rabi-Ribi/data/area` to `s1_original_maps`.
 These maps will never be modified by the converter.

 - Double-clicking `original_to_editable.bat` will take all the maps in `s1_original_maps`, convert them to `.json` file format maps, and place them in `s2_editable_maps`.